 Are your youth ministry numbers in decline?
-Kickoff weekend the place was filled, the next couple of weeks numbers leveled out, and now that you are approaching Thanksgiving you begin to wonder, “Where is everyone going?”
+For kickoff weekend, the place was filled.
+Then the next couple of weeks, attendance numbers leveled out.
+Now you’re beginning to wonder, “Where did everyone go?”

-It’s the taper that happens in every youth ministry.
-No matter how many times you have gone through it, there are periods where you feel like no one is coming.
-With low numbers you begin to worry if leaders don’t see members of their small group, then they’ll wonder, “Do I even need to be here?”
-It might even feel like failure, and that can lead to apathy.
+This type of attendance taper happens in every youth ministry.
+No matter how often you experience it, at times you feel as if no one’s showing up.
+With a decline in numbers, you begin to worry.
+If leaders don’t see members of their small group, then they’ll wonder, “Do I even need to be here?”
+It might even feel like failure, which can lead to apathy.

-- The Newness Wore Off – The reason people stop coming is because the newness of the ministry has worn off.
-While a kickoff screams, “YOU MUST BE A PART OF THIS!” the following weeks don’t have the same effect.
-You need to keep things new and fresh in your ministry without losing consistency and sanity.
+So you need to keep things new and fresh without losing consistency and sanity.
 That’s why it’s important to make strategic tweaks and adjustments throughout the year.
-Make sure you are analyzing the whys and whats of your ministry.
+Take time to analyze the why’s and what’s of your youth ministry.

-- Life Is More Than Your Ministry – Add drama to the amounts of business in a teen’s life.
+Add drama to the amounts of business in a teen’s life.
 When life is overwhelming, it’s hard to mobilize.
 Your teens need encouragement on a regular basis.
 If a teen doesn’t feel connected to and loved by your ministry, then why come back?
-They want to go where they feel the connection.
-Whether it’s you or your volunteer leaders, make sure the teens feel connected to the church outside the walls of your ministry.
-Send them a note of encouragement, show up at a game or take them out for a bite to eat.
-Let them know they belong at your church, they’ll embrace it.